Wastewater Treatment Plant Main Lift Station

 Project Details

-Provenance Engineering performed a value engineering review of this $4.3-million lift station with a 25-mgd design capacity.
-A thorough and meticulous review by the Provenance Engineering team, compounding factors of safety were identified in the original design.
-Our team identified improvements that could save the city an estimated $1 million.
-We worked closely with the city to: evaluate a cost reduction alternative, provide an option to improve operations, and carefully review TCEQ requirements.
+Provenance Engineering conducted a value engineering review of a $4.3-million lift station project with a 25-MGD design capacity.
+By identifying compounded factors of safety in the original design, Provenance proposed improvements that could save the City an estimated $1 million.
+The team worked closely with the City to evaluate cost-reduction alternatives, enhance operations, and ensure compliance with TCEQ requirements.

 Challenges